ZhangxinruBIT/MoME/README.md

 **Training**

-Before employing the MoME training, ensure you have obtained modality experts trained with nnUNet using corresponding modality images.
-You can adjust the path to align with the specialized modality nnUNets in [nnUNetTrainer.initialize(from line 214 to 245)](MoME_foundation/nnunetv2/training/nnUNetTrainer/nnUNetTrainer.py).
+Before utilizing the MoME training, make sure you have acquired pretrained modality experts trained with nnUNet using corresponding modality images.
+Our pretrained modality experts are available at huggingface [Pretrained Experts](https://huggingface.co/ZhangxinruBIT/MoME_CHECKPOINS/upload/main/Experts_CHECKPOINT).

+You can adjust the path to align with the your own specialized modality nnUNets in [nnUNetTrainer.initialize(from line 214 to 245)](MoME_foundation/nnunetv2/training/nnUNetTrainer/nnUNetTrainer.py).
-Alternatively, you can utilize our well-trained model and configure the path accordingly.
+Alternatively, you can utilize our well-trained experts and configure the path accordingly.
 ```
 nnUNet_train XXX 3d_fullres MoME
 ```